gatsbyjs/gatsby/docs/tutorial/part-eight/index.md

 ## Add a manifest file

 Looks like we have a pretty lackluster score in the "Progressive Web App" category.
-Let's go about addressing that.
+Let's address that.

 But first, what exactly *are* PWAs?